Logius-standaarden/fsc-core/specifications.md

 ### Grant hash {#grant_hash}

-The Grant hash is used in the access token request to identify the Contract and Grant which contain the authorization for the connection to the Service.
+The Grant hash is used in the access token request to identify the Contract and Grant which contains the authorization for the connection to the Service.
 The `iv` (Initialization vector) field is included in the Grant hash to create a Grant hash that references to a single Contract.
 The Grant hash can be created by executing the following steps: